The Theory of Bodily Tides. The Models and the Physics: Dissipation in the mantle.

 \subsection{Direct evidence: attenuation in the mantle.\\ Measurements on seismological basins}

-As we are interested in the attenuation of tides, we should be prepared to face the possible existence of mechanisms that may show themselves over very large geological structures but not in small samples explored in the lab.
-No matter whether such mechanisms exist or not, we would find it safer to state that the positive-power scaling law $\,Q\,\sim\,\chi^{\alpha}\,$, even though well proven in the lab, must be propped up by a direct seismological evidence gathered over vast zones of the mantle.
-Fortunately, such data are available, and for the frequency range of our interest these data conform well with the lab results.
-The low-frequency measurements, performed by different teams over various basins of the Earth's upper mantle, agree on the pivotal fact: the seismological quality factor scales as the frequency to the power of a {\emph{positive}} fraction $\,\alpha\;$ -- see, for example, Mitchell (1995), Stachnik et al (2004), Shito et al (2004), and further references given in these sources.\footnote{~So far, Figure 11 in Flanagan \& Wiens (1998) is the only experimental account we know of, which only partially complies with the other teams' results.
+Low-frequency measurements, performed by different teams over various basins of the Earth's upper mantle, agree on the pivotal fact: the seismological quality factor scales as the frequency to the power of a {\emph{positive}} fraction $\,\alpha\;$ -- see, for example, Mitchell (1995), Stachnik et al (2004), Shito et al (2004), and further references given in these sources.\footnote{~So far, Figure 11 in Flanagan \& Wiens (1998) is the only experimental account we know of, which only partially complies with the other teams' results.
 The figure contains two plots depicting the frequency dependencies of $\,1/Q_{sheer}\,$ and $\,1/Q_{compress}\,$.
 While the behaviour of both parameters remains conventional down to $\,10^{-1}\,$Hz, the sheer attenuation surprisingly goes down when the frequency decreases to $\,10^{-3}\,$Hz.
 Later, one of the Authors wrote to us that ``{\emph{Both P and S wave attenuation becomes greater at low frequencies.
 The trend towards lower attenuation at the lowest frequencies in Fig. 11 is not well substantiated.}}" (D. Wiens, private communication) Hence, the consensus on (\ref{one}) stays.}